alexspeller/ember-query/README.md

 A querystring library for Ember.js.
 Tested with 1.0.0-rc.5

+**RC6 is not supported yet.
+Support will be coming within the next few weeks, perhaps sooner.
+PRs welcome!**

 ## What is it?

 A library enabling url query parameters to be used in ember applications.
 This feature is slated to be included in Ember.js 1.1, however I needed it now.

 ## Status

-Highly experimental, but in use in an unreleased project.
+Experimental, but in use in a number of apps.
 Currently only supports history location, so if you're using hash location in ember this won't help you at all at the moment.
 Patches welcome.

 ## Getting Started